NamelessMC/Nameless/README.md

 NamelessMC is a free, easy to use & powerful website software for your Minecraft server, which includes a large range of features.

+NamelessMC version 2.0 will be released in the near future.
+Make sure to leave any feedback for this update!

 Version 1.0.13 features:

 - Template and theme system